mindboard/wikipedia-entity-vectors-reader/README.md

 ## Usage

-Before use this tool, you should download [Wikipedia Entity Vectors release data](https://github.com/singletongue/WikiEntVec/releases) such as jawiki.word_vectors.100d.txt.gz and copy into this project home directory.
+Before use this tool, you should download [Wikipedia Entity Vectors release data](https://github.com/singletongue/WikiEntVec/releases) such as jawiki.word\_vectors.100d.txt.gz and copy into this project home directory.

-And then peform below:
+And then do gradle command below:

 ```
 ./gradlew -Pargs="jawiki.word_vectors.100d.txt.gz スターバックス"